 The treatment under organic cultivation received well decomposed Farm yard manure (FYM) as source of nutrient prior to sowing.
 Recommended FYM (25 t/ha), Poultry manure (6 t/ha) and Vermicompost (6 t/ha) was applied to all treatments (T1 to T18) leaving control plot.
 Quantity of FYM, Poultry manure and Vermicompost required for different treatments was calculated based on dry weight.
 The recommended dosage of Organic manure for French bean were applied in two equal split doses as basal and side dressed before sowing.
 The first picking was done after 45 days of sowing and further 3 pickings were made till the crop period of 90 days.
-Observation on crop growth and yield parameters were recorded at 60 days after sowing and data were analyzed using ANOVA (Gomez and Gomez, 1983)
+Observation on crop growth and yield parameters were recorded at 60 days after sowing and data were analysed using ANOVA (Gomez and Gomez, 1983).

-RESULTS AND DISCUSSION: (Open and Shade condition)
+RESULTS AND DISCUSSION

 Table 2 Effect of treatments on Plant height at 30, 60 and 90 days in shade and open condition